English Royal Renaissance: 3 Days in London Itinerary

 How to Get Around London?

-London’s iconic public transportation options make getting around the city in style a breeze!
-Hop on a bright red double decker bus, head underground to arguably the most iconic subway system (the Tube of course!), or dole out some extra cash for a private black cab ride.
-This network is bolstered with water buses on the River Thames, a slew of above ground trains and trams, cable cars, and the public bike-share program Santander Cycles if you prefer to man the helm of your own vehicle.
-Simply put, this web of transit options ensures you’ll be able to get where you’re going, no matter where that is in London!
+London’s iconic public transportation makes getting around the city in style a breeze!
+Hop on a bright red double decker bus, dole out extra cash for a private black cab ride, or head underground to the most iconic subway system—the Tube of course!
+This network is bolstered with River Thames water buses, a slew of above ground trains and trams, cable cars, and the public bike-share program Santander Cycles if you prefer to man the helm of your own vehicle.
+Simply put, this web of transit options ensures you can easily get where you’re going in London!

-Unlike other European countries I’ve visited, I didn’t purchase a tourist transit pass to explore London.
-Given this itinerary entails a fair amount of walking, attractions within transit zones 1-2, and only lasts three days, I found paying for transit as I went along to be the most cost-effective.
-If you follow this itinerary to a tee—which cost me $23.15 for all Tube and bus tickets—then I recommend you do the same.
+Unlike other European countries I’ve visited, I didn’t purchase a transit pass to explore London.
+Given this itinerary entails a fair amount of walking, attractions within transit zones 1-2, and only lasts 3 days, paying for transit as I went along was the most cost-effective.
+If you follow this itinerary to a tee—which cost $23.15 for all Tube and bus tickets—then I recommend you do the same.
 For other travel circumstances, consider the following options:

 -

 This physical, pay-as-you-go travel smartcard offers unlimited access to all of London’s public transportation, however you must purchase this card before you leave for London!
-Load £10-50 onto your card plus a £5 activation fee at the VisitBritain Shop.
-Your Visitor Oyster card will be mailed to your home address, fully activated and ready to use with credit deducted every time you make a journey.
+Load £10-50 on plus a £5 activation fee at the VisitBritain Shop.
+This Visitor Oyster card will be mailed to your home address, fully activated and ready to use with credit deducted each time you make a journey.

-Your daily expenses are capped between £8.10-21.20, meaning once you make a few journeys, any remaining transit for that day will be free with your ultimate London tour companion in hand!
-The daily maximum varies depending on which zones you travel in and the time of day, which also affects the individual journey rate.
+Daily expenses are capped between £8.10-21.20, meaning after a few journeys any remaining transit for that day will be free with your ultimate London tour companion in hand!
+The daily maximum varies depending on the zones traveled in and the time of day, which also affects the individual journey rate.
 In general, traveling at peak times and through more than one zone is more expensive.

-If you’re commuting from Heathrow Airport, start with a £20 card.
-This will cover a full day of travel since the daily cap for this zone range is set to £14.90.
-If you take the Heathrow Express instead of the Tube or Elizabeth line, you’ll need at least £30 credit since the standard £25 Heathrow Express rate still applies.
+If commuting from Heathrow Airport, start with a £20 card.
+This amount covers a full day of travel since the daily cap for this zone range is £14.90.
+Taking the Heathrow Express instead of the Tube or Elizabeth line requires at least £30 credit since the standard £25 Heathrow Express rate still applies.

-Once you’re in central London, a £10 card covers a full day of unlimited travel within zones 1 and 2 (which comprises the majority of the city center), since the daily cap is set to £8.10 for this area.
-Consider adding £10 for one day in London, £15 for two days, £25 for three days, and £30 for four days.
+Once in central London, a £10 card covers a full day of unlimited travel within zones 1 and 2—which comprises the majority of the city center—since the daily cap is set to £8.10 for this area.
+Add £10 for 1 day in London, £15 for 2 days, £25 for 3 days, and £30 for 4 days.

-When riding most public transit, simply touch your card on the yellow card reader of ticket gates or validators at the start and end of your journey.
-On buses and trams, only tap in at the start of your journey.
+When riding most public transit, simply touch your card on the yellow reader of ticket gates or validators at the start and end of your journey.
+On buses and trams, only tap in at the start.

-Add credit to your card at any transit station, one of the 4,000+ Oyster Ticket Stops, or Visitor Centres.
-At the end of your trip, get a refund for any remaining credit at Tube ticket machines, Visitor Centres, or by post.
+Add card credit at any transit station, one of the 4,000+ Oyster Ticket Stops, or Visitor Centres.
+Get a refund for any remaining credit at the end of your trip at Tube ticket machines, Visitor Centres, or by post.

 -

 Travelcards offered by Transport for London are daily, weekly, monthly, or annual passes with a price cap.
-When used in the zones it’s valid for, a Travelcard gives you unlimited travel at any time on bus, Tube, tram, DLR, London Overground, Elizabeth line and National Rail services in London.
+When used in valid zones, a Travelcard offers unlimited travel at any time on bus, Tube, tram, Docklands Light Railway, London Overground, Elizabeth line, and National Rail services.

-Daily Travelcards are priced between £8.10-14.90 depending on which zones are covered, which essentially means this pass aligns with the price cap of a single travel day in London.
-Similar to the Visitor Oyster card, you’ll never be charged more than the daily London Tube price cap.
-7 Day Travelcards range from £40.70-74.40, meaning you’ll secure seven days of travel for the price of five.
+Daily Travelcards are priced between £8.10-14.90 depending on the zones covered, which essentially means this pass aligns with the price cap of a single travel day in London.
+Similar to the Visitor Oyster card, you’ll never be charged more than the daily price cap.
+Weekly Travelcards range from £40.70-74.40, securing 7 days of travel for the price of 5.

 Travelcards can start on any day.
-Anytime Day Travelcards are to be used during the designated ticket date and for journeys starting before 4:30 AM the next day.
-Off-peak Day Travelcards are to be used beginning from 9:30 AM Monday through Friday, and anytime on weekends or bank holidays during the designated ticket date and for journeys starting before 4:30 AM the next day.
+Anytime Day Travelcards can be used during the designated ticket date and for journeys starting before 4:30 AM the next day.
+Off-peak Day Travelcards can be used from 9:30 AM onwards Monday through Friday, and anytime on weekends or bank holidays during the designated ticket date and for journeys starting before 4:30 AM the next day.

 Buy a Day Travelcard paper ticket in person from ticket machines and offices in public transit stations or at Visitor Centres.
 Buy 7 Day Travelcards with a contactless or Oyster account via the website or app, at Oyster Ticket Stops, at newsstands, at ticket machines in public transit stations, or at Visitor Centres.